SanaChinaliyeva/redgadget.github.io/_posts/2014-10-09-How-to-make-your-Moto-G-fly.md

-             * If you don't see your device serial number, and instead see "<waiting for device>", fastboot is not configured properly on your machine.
+             <h6>* If you don't see your device serial number, and instead see "<waiting for device>", fastboot is not configured properly on your machine.
 See fastboot documentation for more info.
-             * If you see "no permissions	fastboot", make sure your UDEV rules are setup correctly.
+             * If you see "no permissions	fastboot", make sure your UDEV rules are setup correctly.<h6>